EHRI/ehri-frontend/INSTALL.md

     sudo su postgres -c psql

-Now, in the psql shell, type the following commands:
+Now, **in the psql shell**, type the following commands:

-    PSQL> CREATE USER docview WITH PASSWORD 'changeme';
+    CREATE USER docview WITH PASSWORD 'changeme';
-    PSQL> CREATE DATABASE docview;
+    CREATE DATABASE docview;
-    PSQL> GRANT ALL PRIVILEGES ON DATABASE docview TO docview;
+    GRANT ALL PRIVILEGES ON DATABASE docview TO docview;

 There are some settings on the conf/application.conf file you can adjust if you change any of the defaults.